Koniverse/SubWallet-ChainList/pull_request_template.md

 - If you want to add a smart contract asset, then you would need to provide proof that your project is active and there are users/holders
 - Make sure your logo follow this styling: https://www.figma.com/file/PxPvXw5woBernBu3BtwxkX/Polkadot-Project-Logo?node-id=13-2096&t=dwcwfywiIfHXXiBv-0

-**If you want to integrate a project, you would need to provide**
-- Name about the project
-- A short, concise description about your project
-- Social media links (discord, telegram, website, twitter,...)

 **Documents and references:**
 Please attach all sources of the information you provided above

-**Take a look at https://github.com/Koniverse/SubWallet-Chain/blob/master/CONTRIBUTING.md**
+**Please take a look at https://github.com/Koniverse/SubWallet-Chain/blob/master/CONTRIBUTING.md**